Year 1 Spring (Aegean)

 - Aquatic Pollution and Wastewater Management

-- Environmental Applications of GIS: Spatial Analysis and Modeling; Intro to Geospatial Analysis, Spatial Analysis with GIS @ CEU (or equivalent) a prerequisite
+- Environmental Applications of GIS: Spatial Analysis and Modeling; Intro to Geospatial Analysis, Spatial Analysis with GIS @ CEU in Winter (or equivalent) a prerequisite

 - Freshwater Resources: Natural systems, Human Impact and Conservation